Will-Tauferner/Cybersecurity-Homelab/README.md

 #Deploy Ubuntu Container - Kali Container - Nginx Container

-Ubuntu and Kali container use the same lines of code with -it enable an interactive session with the container, making it suitable for scenarios where user input is required
+The Ubuntu and Kali containers use the same set of commands with the -it option, enabling an interactive session with the container.
+This makes it suitable for scenarios where user input is required

 Container deployment code for an Nginx container will differ from that of Ubuntu and Kali containers.
 The -p 80 option maps port 80 of the host to port 80 of the container, and an interactive shell (/bin/sh) is run to override the default command and entry point defined in the Docker images